networknt/light-rest-4j/docs/content/tutorial/ms-branch.md

 #### API A

-API A will call API B, C, D to fulfill its request.
+API A will call API B and API C to fulfill its request.
 Now let's update the generated DataGetHandler.java code to

 ```